 Here's How Long & How Often Cats Are in Heat

-If you don’t spay your new kitten, she’s going to go into heat—quite a bit, actually.
+If you don't spay your new female kitten, she's going to go into heat—quite often, actually.

 So much so that when Margot Vahrenwald, DVM, was asked how often cats go into heat, she not-so-jokingly says, "forever."